A Guide To Understanding The Worth Of Your Scrap Or Salvage Vehicle.

 Vehicle scrappage is the category given to vehicles which have reached the end of their life.
 The cars in this category are often considered as being old and unfit to drive, or they’re not worth the cost it would require to fix them.
 As a result of this, scrap vehicles are often stripped for parts before being recycled for their metal.
 If you are selling your car for scrap, the main factors which will affect the price given are:

-The largest contributing factor to the value of a scrap vehicle, is the amount of metal it has.
+- The Vehicle’s Weight: The largest contributing factor to the value of a scrap vehicle, is the amount of metal it has.
 Therefore heavier vehicles usually mean more metal, which consequently holds a higher value.

-Newer vehicles often have parts that are viewed as high value to some scrap buyers.
+- Any Valuable Parts: Newer vehicles often have parts that are viewed as high value to some scrap buyers.
 These parts can include; engines, gearboxes, body panels or alloy wheels in addition to other parts and would be resold as used parts.

-A catalytic converter is the part of the exhaust system which filters the vehicle’s emissions.
+- Catalytic Converters: A catalytic converter is the part of the exhaust system which filters the vehicle’s emissions.
 These units are made from precious metals such as silver and platinum.
 These materials can be refined and reused to make jewelry, industrial components, and other high value items.

 The factors which make up a vehicle’s worth are constantly changing, which means that the value of any given vehicle fluctuates and is never fixed for very long.
 As part of our service we guarantee all of our quotes for 24 hours regardless of any market fluctuations.
 To see what your vehicle is worth simply complete the form above for a free, instant quote.